ikskuh/spu-mark-ii/docs/isa.md

 	- push: push result
 	- discard: nothing
 	- jmp: jump to result
-	- rjmp: jump to CP+result
+	- rjmp: jump to IP+result

 ## Memory Access

-- 16 pages with 4 kB
-- Each page has access bits
-- Each page can map to an arbitrary 12 bit aligned address

-## Task Switching

-- 256 Tasks
-- Switch Tasks
+Only 2-aligned access to memory is possible with code or data.
+Only exception are the `STOR8` and `LOAD8` commands which allow unaligned memory access.

+When accessing memory with alignment, the least significant address bit is ignored, so the address `0x0001` will be interpreted as `0x0000`.

 ## Interrupts

-## I/O